How to write web content that actually sells

 Use short sentences

 Read this out loud.
-If you run out of breath before finishing a sentence, it's too long.
+If you run out of breath before finishing the sentence, it's too long.
 Cut.
 Separate.
 Breathe.

 Write like you talk

 Your website isn't a legal document.
-Write the way you'd speak to a customer in person: professional but approachable.
+Write the way you'd speak to a customer in person: professional but warm.
+Read it out loud — if it sounds artificial, rewrite it.

 Use lists